|Academic Departments||Academic Resources||Services||Other|

 Office: Music Department

-From 2002 to 2011, Dr. Dissmore served as the Music Director of the Springfield Youth Symphony.
-Under his leadership, this ensemble made its Carnegie Hall debut in June, 2007, performed at the Midwest Clinic in December, 2005, and also toured to Washington, DC, Ilinois, and Missouri.
-Additional conducting performances have included an appearance with the Springfield Symphony and as a guest conductor/clinician with orchestras in southwest Missouri and Northwest Arkansas.
+From 2002 to 2011, Dr. Dissmore served as the Music Director and Conductor of the Springfield Youth Symphony.
+Under his leadership, this ensemble made its Carnegie Hall debut in June, 2007, performed at the Midwest Clinic in December, 2005, and also toured to Washington, DC, Illinois, and within the state of Missouri.
+Additional conducting performances have included appearances with the Springfield Symphony and as a guest conductor/clinician with orchestras in southwest Missouri and Northwest Arkansas.

 Dr. Dissmore holds a BME degree from the University of Wisconsin—Eau Claire (1983), an MM in Violin Performance from Wichita State University (1985), and a DMA in Orchestral Conducting from the Conservatory of Music at the University of Missouri—Kansas City where he was a student of Dr. Robert Olson.

-Job Responsibilities: Concert Orchestra, University Orchestra, Violin, Viola, Instrumental Conducting
+Job Responsibilities: Concert Orchestra, University Orchestra, Violin, Viola, String Techniques, Instrumental Conducting, Instrumental Materials.
+Graduate courses in Conducting.

 Org Memberships: President, David Kraehenbuehl Society.
 Memberships in: National Association For Music Education, American String Teachers Association, International Conductors Guild, College Orchestra Directors Association, Music Teachers National Association, Christian Instrumentalists and Directors Association, Pi Kappa Lambda, Phi Kappa Phi, Phi Eta Sigman, Kappa Delta Pi